 8. Visit Pigeon Island

-Pigeon Island is one of St Lucia’s most important historic attractions.
-It was here that the British kept an eye on the movements of the French in Martinique from well-located lookout points during the struggle for the control of St Lucia.
-Today, the island is connected by a causeway to the mainland and is a popular spot for hiking and views of the northwest coast of St Lucia.
-Check out the interpretation centre, have lunch at a small restaurant, or relax on one of the two white sandy beaches.
+Pigeon Island is one of Saint Lucia’s most important historic attractions.
+It was here that the British kept an eye on the movements of the French in Martinique from well-located lookout points during the struggle for the control of Saint Lucia.
+Today, the island is connected by a causeway to the mainland and is a popular spot for hiking and views of the northwest coast.
+Check out the interpretation centre or relax on one of the two white sandy beaches.
 Water taxis depart from Rodney Bay.

 9. Browse the Castries Market